 Volusia County will ensure that all CDBG-DR programs directly administered by the county and those programs administered through subrecipients comply with the Uniform Relocation Assistance and Real Property Acquisition Act of 1970, as amended (49 CFR Part 24), and Section 104(d) of the Housing and Community Development Act of 1974, as amended, and the implementing regulations at 24 CFR Part 42 to minimize displacement.
 These regulations and requirements apply to both property owners and tenants in the event that proposed projects cause the displacement of persons or other entities.
-Volusia County will ensure compliance with these regulations by adhering to the goals outlined in its Residential Anti-displacement and Relocation Assistance Plan and will include detailed policies and procedures for when proposed programs or projects could potentially cause the displacement of people or other entities.
+Volusia County will include detailed policies and procedures for when proposed programs or projects could potentially cause the displacement of people or other entities.